Maryland Adoption Laws

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-The opportunity to expand your family by adopting a child can be a joyous experience.
-But with the legal requirements surrounding adoption, it can be a complex and potentially confusing one as well.
+Expanding your family by adopting a child can be a joyous experience.
+But with the legal requirements surrounding adoption, it can also be complex and confusing.
 It can seem impossible for the average Marylander to make heads or tails of the state laws that regulate who can be adopted, by whom, and how.

-Read on for a brief summary of Maryland adoption laws.
+This article offers a summary of Maryland adoption laws.

 Adoption Laws in Maryland

-States are free to set up their own adoption laws, which can differ from other states.
-Adoption laws in Maryland are highlighted in the chart below.
+Most regulations on adoption exist at the state level and will dictate who can adopt and the special rules for adoptive parents.
+States can set up their own adoption laws, which can differ from other states.
+Adoption laws in Maryland are in the chart below.

 ---|---|

-Maryland, like most states, allows any person to be adopted, and any adult, single or married, to adopt.
-After the age of 10, the child's consent is required if the child's natural parents no longer have parental rights.
+Maryland, like most states, allows any person to get adopted and any adult, single or married, to adopt.
+After age 10, the court needs the child's consent if the child's natural parents no longer have parental rights.
 Maryland, like all states, also recognizes same-sex couples as co-parents and allows same-sex couples to adopt.
-Many states have created adoption courts designed to look out for the best interests of a child during adoption proceedings.
+Many states have created adoption courts designed to look out for the best interests of children during adoption proceedings.

 Get Legal Help With an Adoption

-If you would like legal assistance with an adoption case, you can find an experienced Maryland adoption attorney in your area to schedule a consultation.
+If you would like legal help with an adoption case, contact an experienced Maryland adoption attorney in your area to schedule a consultation.

 Stay up-to-date with how the law affects your life